• Skip to primary navigation

 Instructions

-• Take raw rice in a mixer.
-Grind it to a coarse mixture like rava.
+• Grind it to a slightly coarse mixture like this.

-• Then add the mixed ragi flour mixture and required salt.
+• Add the ragi mixture to the cooking rice.
+Add required salt.

 Video